 |Relief Program:||Eligible Businesses:||Amount Available per Business:||What you'll need to apply:|

-• A description of the impact of COVID-19 on your business and your recovery plan (entered into application directly)
+- A description of the impact of COVID-19 on your business, and your recovery plan.

 This is NOT a first-come, first-served fund.
-Once the applications close on May 10th, all applications will be equally considered.
+Once the application closes on June 25th (loan portion) respectively, all applications will be equally considered.

 We’re committed to a simple, low-barrier process.
 All cumbersome and non-essential steps have been removed.
-Businesses can only apply for EITHER a grant or a loan and are encouraged to consider the best solution for their businesses based upon cash needs and ability to take on more debt.
+Again, we encourage all applicants to consider the best solution for their businesses based upon cash needs and ability to take on more debt.
 Remember, owners of multiple businesses can only apply for funding for ONE of their businesses.

 MANAGEMENT & DISTRIBUTION OF FUNDS

 ASSETS and Community First Fund—two Lancaster 501(c)(3) nonprofits and certified Community Development Financial Institutions—will be managing and distributing all funding in an equitable, timely, and structured manner.

 Loan Funding Timetable

 - June 14 — Application opens (9 a.m.)